-5 Td 6 Cleveland Elec.
+6 Cleveland Elec.
 Illum.
-Co., Case No. 85-675-EL-AIR, Entry dated January 14, 1986, at 2. which prevents interested parties from intervening in or filing comments on this public docket.
-OEC/OCC have filed motions to intervene in dozens of mercantile opt-out applications, and have been granted leave to intervene in at least five.
-The Commission has never denied a request for leave to intervene in a mercantile opt-out docket.
-The Company also argues that OEC/OCC should not be allowed to offer comment because the motions to intervene have not yet been ruled upon.
-FirstEnergy should know that by rule, parties with pending motions to intervene before the Commission will be treated as parties to that case.
-Finally, as FirstEnergy certainly knows, requests for leave to intervene would likely be granted in a Commission entry approving the application or otherwise disposing of the case, at which point intervenor comments would be moot.
+Co., Case No. 85-675-EL-AIR, Entry dated January 14, 1986, at 2. been granted leave to intervene in at least five.7 The Commission has never denied a request for leave to intervene in a mercantile opt-out docket.
+The Company also argues that OEC/OCC should not be allowed to offer comment because the motions to intervene have not yet been ruled upon.8 FirstEnergy should know that by rule, parties with pending motions to intervene before the Commission will be treated as parties to that case.9 Finally, as FirstEnergy certainly knows, requests for leave to intervene would likely be granted in a Commission entry approving the application or otherwise disposing of the case, at which point intervenor comments would be moot.
 B. OEC And OCC Have Taken An Active Role On Mercantile Issues, And FirstEnergy Has Never Before Objected To Intervenor Participation In Mercantile Dockets.
 For many months, the OEC and the OCC have taken an active role in commenting on the mercantile exemption statute.
-The OEC and the OCC have participated in hearings and oral arguments on this issue10 and filed dozens of motions to intervene, motions to dismiss, comments, discovery requests, applications for rehearing, and post-hearing briefs regarding mercantile exemption applications.11 Both the OEC and the OCC were invited to participate in oral arguments before the full Commission on FirstEnergy's mercantile administrative
+The OEC and the OCC have participated in hearings and oral arguments on this issue10 and filed dozens of motions to intervene, motions to dismiss, comments, discovery requests, applications for rehearing, and post-hearing briefs regarding mercantile exemption applications.11 Both the OEC and the OCC were invited to participate in oral arguments before the full Commission on FirstEnergy's mercantile administrative agreements.12 The OEC and the OCC have consistently argued that FirstEnergy's heavy use of historic mercantile savings as its primary means of compliance with the initial energy efficiency

 7 See Case Nos.
-09-595-EL-EEC; 09-1100-EL-EEC; 09-1200-EL-EEC; 09-1201-EL-EEC; 09-553-EL-EEC.
-8 Reply at 2.
+09-595-EL-EEC; 09-1100-EL-EEC; 09-1200-EL-EEC; 09-1201-EL-EEC; 09-553-EL-EEC. [°] Reply at 2.